How to sharpen a peeler without any tools

 You can sharpen your peeler using this method if:

 - your peeler has a symmetrical (ambidextrous) blade; and

 Peelers made of more flexible and better quality plastic with high arches over the blade often cost more than basic peelers.
 However, if the price is less than double, it still pays off.
-The blade-turning trick would mean that you can get two blade life-spans for the price of one, while enjoying using a better quality kitchen tool, usually with a mush better handle and better quality steel of the blade.
+The blade-turning method would mean that you can get two blade life-spans for the price of one, while enjoying using a better quality kitchen tool, usually with a much better handle and better quality steel of the blade.

-It is more practical to buy the peelers that have an arch and/or are made of flexible materials: they are easier to use because the peels fit freely through the arch, and they will last twice as long because you can turn the blade and make it sharp-like-new again.
+It is more practical to buy the peelers that have an arch and/or are made of flexible materials: they are easier to use because the peels move freely through the arch, and they will last twice as long because you can turn the blade and make it sharp-like-new again.
 And, by buying and then throwing away fewer cheap peelers, you will reduce waste and help the environment.